R15EN/sreen-translator/README.md

 4. The image is sent for preprocessing (if required) for subsequent submission to the OCR system.
 5. The recognized text is grouped into lines and translated.
 6. Translated strings are displayed in the same places where the original strings were.
-7. The area with the original text is painted over using computer vision methods.
+7. Using computer vision methods, an image is created that overlaps the text.

 ![alt-text](docs/preview.gif)
 ![alt-text](docs/preview2.gif)